 This sub-fund is suitable for investors who wish to invest in a global portfolio with a focus on Asia.
 Investors will benefit from broad diversification across a number of asset classes such as equities and bonds.
-Investors should have a long investment horizon and be prepared to assume the risk associated with investing in Asian assets and currencies, and thus in emerging markets.
+Investors should be prepared to assume the risk associated with investing in Asian assets and currencies, and thus in emerging markets.